infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ## Authenticating with Supabase

-PowerSync requires a valid session token to connect to the Supabase backend, so we'll need to set up some basic authentication.
+PowerSync needs a valid session token to authenticate your Supabase users.
+In the next section we'll implement a basic authentication flow that will let us sign in and out of Supabase.

 ### Add Supabase Config Variables to `BaseConfig`